Q: What content is best for my homepage?

 The content on a homepage is a question I often get from clients.
 Not just the ones starting out, but most of those who want a redesign of their existing sites as well.
 In fact, a new client was referred to me two days ago and she asked me that most-asked-question.

 If your homepage isn’t accomplishing your main goal (or any goal) you’ll want to read this post.

-How is your homepage doing?
+How is your homepage content performing right now?